fly-lang/fly/llvm/docs/LangRef.rst

 ::

-      declare i32 @llvm.get.dynamic.area.offset.i32()
+      declare i32 @llvm.getValue.dynamic.area.offset.i32()
-      declare i64 @llvm.get.dynamic.area.offset.i64()
+      declare i64 @llvm.getValue.dynamic.area.offset.i64()

 Overview:
 """""""""

-      The '``llvm.get.dynamic.area.offset.*``' intrinsic family is used to get the offset from native stack pointer to the address of the most recent dynamic alloca on the caller's stack.
+      The '``llvm.getValue.dynamic.area.offset.*``' intrinsic family is used to getValue the offset from native stack pointer to the address of the most recent dynamic alloca on the caller's stack.
 These intrinsics are intendend for use in combination with
-      :ref:`llvm.stacksave <int_stacksave>` to get a
+      :ref:`llvm.stacksave <int_stacksave>` to getValue a
       pointer to the most recent dynamic alloca.
 This is useful, for example, for AddressSanitizer's stack unpoisoning routines.